-Our bills are drawn primarily from your file notes, letters and documents, and cross-referenced with any time costing.
+Our bills are drawn primarily from your file notes, letters and documents or e-file, and cross-referenced with any time costing.
 Pattison Hardman endeavours to include all claimable attendances and justify individual items with sufficient detail to facilitate settlement and preclude unnecessary objections or reviews.

 Bills with insufficient detail are often reduced on assessment or taxation or concede costs unnecessarily due to attendances or disbursements not being included.
 Our policy is to identify vulnerable areas in the claim for costs and to provide advice.

 Ideally, the chronology of a bill of costs analyses the work done and presents a succinct and compelling description of the proceedings.
 This assists a busy assessor or taxing officer, who may not have access or time to sufficiently study the file, particularly if the matter is complex.

 Particular care is given to drawing disbursements, which often represent a substantial proportion of the claim.

 Pattison Hardman provides services including Ordered Costs, Indemnity Costs, Solicitor Client Costs, Objections and Concessions and Taxation in Federal and High Court.